awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

 ## Inputs and Outputs<a name="connectors-inputs-outputs"></a>

 Greengrass connectors can communicate with other entities by sending and receiving MQTT messages\.
-This communication is controlled by subscriptions that allow a connector to exchange data with Lambda functions and devices in the group, or with AWS IoT and the local shadow service\.
+This communication is controlled by subscriptions that allow a connector to exchange data with Lambda functions, devices, and other connectors in the group, or with AWS IoT and the local shadow service\.
 For more information, see [Configure Subscriptions](config-subs.md)\.

 Connectors can be message subscribers, message publishers, or both\.
 Each connector defines the topics that it subscribes or publishes to\.
 These predefined topics must be used in the subscriptions where the connector is a message source or message target\.
 For tutorials that include steps for configuring subscriptions for a connector, see [Getting Started with Greengrass Connectors \(Console\)](connectors-console.md) and [Getting Started with Greengrass Connectors \(CLI\)](connectors-cli.md)\.